AbdurRafey/FlixLab1/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

+     1. Adding nearby theater locations at which the movies are being played.
+     2. Adding ratings for the movies from sites ike IMDb and Rotten Tomatoes

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Is there a way that we can automatically fit all poster images and descriptions without manually typing numbers.
+2. We can try to extend our app using both views to allow it to list actors/actresses that are in the given movies.

 ## Video Walkthrough